skypjack/entt/docs/md/signal.md

 Another interesting aspect of the delegate class is that it accepts also functions with a list of parameters that is shorter than that of the function type used to specialize the delegate itself.<br/>
-This is a nice-to-have feature in a lot of cases.
 The following code is therefore perfectly valid:

 ```cpp
 void g() { /* ... */ }